scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	 - Graph - possibly infinite set of states in the world, and the actions that allow transitions from one state to another
 	 - search tree - describes paths between these states, reaching towards the goal
 		 - the tree may have multiple paths to any given state, but each node in the tree has a unique path back to the root
+		 - Each node in the search tree corresponds to a path from the root to a node in the state-space graph
  - We expand nodes by considering the available actions for that state, and using the result function to see where those actions lead
 	 - We generate a new node for each of the resulting state
-	 - The essence of search is figuring out which child node to expand next, the **frontier** is any node that has not been explored
+	 - The essence of search is figuring out which child node to expand next
+		 - the **frontier** is any node that has not been explored
  - **Best first search**
 	 - A general approach where we choose a node with minimum value of some eval function.
 	 - Each child node is only added to the frontier if it has not been reached before, or is re-added if it is now being reached with a path that has a lower path cost than any previous path
 	 - Can be customized to different specific algorithms by changing the evaluation function of the alg
 	 - graph search - if the search algorithm checks for redundant paths
-	 - remembers all previously reached states, allowing to detect redundant paths and keep only the best path to each state
+		 - remembers all previously reached states by keeping track of them, allowing to detect redundant paths and keep only the best path to each state
+		 - means that nodes previously explored are not re-added back into the frontier
 	 - tree-like search - if it does not check the graph
  - **Characteristics of problem solving performance**
-	 - completeness - is it guaranteed to find a solution when there is one and ca correctly report failure when there is not?
+	 - completeness - is it guaranteed to find a solution when there is one and can correctly report failure when there is not?
 		 - a search algorithm must be systematic in the way that it explores an infinite search space to make sure it can reach any state that is connected to the initial state
 		 - in a search state with no solution, a sound algorithm needs to keep search forever
 	 - cost optimality- does it find a solution with the lowest path cost of all solutions